Psr354/Write-Up-CTF/picoCTF/Easy/Cryptography/Interencdec/interencdec.md

 ## Conclusion

-This challenge required basic recognition of encoding schemes.
-The flag was simply Base64-encoded and did not require any Caesar cipher decryption, despite the hint in the flag text.
-Understanding common encoding and cipher techniques is essential in CTF cryptography challenges.
+This challenge required decoding two layers: first, the text was Base64-encoded.
+After decoding it, the result was still unreadable because it was encrypted using a Caesar cipher.
+Once the correct shift was applied, the flag was revealed.
+Understanding both encoding (like Base64) and classic ciphers (like Caesar) is key in CTF crypto challenges.

 ---

-Let me know if you'd like the write-up in another format or need more detail on a specific part!